mahesh3012/bitsian-wordle/README.md

 # bitsian-wordle
-A clone of the popular wordle game but with hints and containing cusrtomized BITSIAN words.
+A clone of the popular wordle game but with hints and containing customized BITSIAN words.